technomancy/bus-scheme/README.txt

 $ bus foo.scm # load a file

+== Tutorial

+See http://technomancy.us/104 for a "Getting Started" tutorial.

 == What makes Bus Scheme different?

 Well, for starters it's implemented on the bus.
 No other Scheme